 One of the best ways to reach me quickly is via email: email@example.com

-You can also follow these Instagram accounts for updates about events, contests, assignments, and other important information about the English classes and Student Council:
+You can follow these Instagram accounts for updates about events, contests, assignments, and other important information about the English classes, Student Council, and the Creative Writing Club:

 True Colors and Career Exploration